Student Loan Forgiveness: 2023 Facts and Statistics

 Will Biden forgive student loans?

-In August 2022, President Biden announced a plan to forgive student loan debt for close to 39 million borrowers.Note Reference Pell Grant recipients would be eligible for up to $20,000 in student loan forgiveness.
-Other qualifying borrowers would get up to $10,000 forgiven.
+In August 2022, President Biden announced a plan to forgive student loan debt for close to 39 million borrowers.Note Reference In June 2023, the Supreme Court ruled against Biden's plan.Note Reference Pell Grant recipients would have been eligible for up to $20,000 in student loan forgiveness.
+Other qualifying borrowers would have received up to $10,000 in loan cancellation.

 Who qualifies for student loan forgiveness?